tesults/node.js/README.md

 Tesults is a test automation results reporting service. https://www.tesults.com

-This API library makes it easier to upload your test results in your node application.
+Tesults API library for uploading test results to Tesults in your node application.

 ## Installation